ManageEngine recognized in the 2023 Gartner® Magic Quadrant™ for Application Performance Monitoring and Observability. Read the report✕

 You can combine Applications Manager's synthetic website monitoring with real user monitoring (RUM) capabilities to achieve all-round high performance.

 Applications Manager's advanced analytics gives you rich, actionable insights into your webpages' performance.
 Utilize the synthetic monitoring dashboard to analyze the historical trends of critical parameters concerning various components of your services such as availability, response and load times, and more.
 By tracking the trends, you can anticipate downtime and make educated decisions accordingly.

 The process of simulating a user's journey through a web application and monitoring it to detect any latency-increasing elements is widely known as synthetic monitoring or synthetic testing.
 A synthetic monitor can also be employed from various locations around the globe remotely.

 In order to ensure a seamless experience for your end-users, synthetic performance monitoring is imperative.
 Monitor synthetic transaction to help you understand how the user interacts with the web application, and ensure the functionality of critical elements in it.

 There are various synthetic monitoring tools available on the market.
-ManageEngine's Applications Manager is one such solution that can be used to perform synthetic monitoring, among other capabilities.
+ManageEngine's Applications Manager is one such solution that can be used to perform synthetic testing, among other capabilities.
 By keeping a 24x7 close watch on your web application, it can help identify performance issues before they affect end users.
 The synthetic monitoring platform comes with a web transaction recorder, real browser monitor, EUM agent and other end user monitoring capabilities to provide a thorough monitoring experience.

 To start monitoring synthetic transactions using Applications Manager, End User Monitoring(EUM) agent and Web Transaction Recorder must be installed in order to get the best out of it.
 You can then add your workflows that need to be monitored and configure various settings to monitor your web applications effectively.